albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 Rack::Handler::WEBrick.run app
 ```

-To run any of the applications type:
+To run any of these applications, type:

 ```bash
 $ ruby app.rb